simondotm/vgm-converter/README.md

 ### Options

-`[-transpose <n>, -t <n>]`
+`[-transpose <clocktype>, -t <clocktype>]`

 Transpose the source VGM to a new frequency.
-Specify 'ntsc' (3.57MHz), 'pal' (4.2MHz) or 'bbc' (4.0MHz)
+For clocktype, specify 'ntsc' (3.57MHz), 'pal' (4.2MHz) or 'bbc' (4.0MHz)

 `[-quantize <n>, -q <n>]`

 Quantize the VGM to a specific playback update interval.
-For <n> specify an integer Hz value
+For n, specify an integer Hz value

 `[-filter <n>, -n <n>] `

 Strip one or more output channels from the VGM.
-For <n> specify a string of channels to filter eg. '0123' or '13' etc.
+For n, specify a string of channels to filter eg. '0123' or '13' etc.

 `[-rawfile <filename>, -r <filename>] `